Frequently Asked Questions

 What should my DAY CAMPER bring?

-Campers will need to bring the following items: one-piece bathing suit for girls (tankini’s that cover the belly completely are okay), towel, tennis shoes, water shoes, change of clothes, Bible, pen, medications (supervised by Health Room).
-Each camper will be assigned a hook to store all his or her items.
+Campers will need to bring the following items: *Face covering and hand sanitizer.
+Bathing suit (for girls, one piece or tankini’s that cover the belly completely are okay), towel, tennis shoes, water shoes, change of clothes, Bible, pen, medications (authorized by Doctor and supervised by Health Room).
 Lunch and 2 snacks are provided.

 What should my DAY CAMPER NOT bring?

-Campers may NOT bring any of the following items: cell phones, extra food/snacks, gaming devices, MP3 players, knives, cigarettes/tobacco, drugs, alcohol, fireworks or firearms.
+Campers may NOT bring any of the following items: cell phones, extra food/snacks (unless otherwise discussed with camp staff in the event of a food allergy), gaming devices, MP3 players, knives, cigarettes/tobacco, drugs, alcohol, fireworks or firearms.

 Do you offer financial assistance?

-Kayaking, Crabbing, Banana Boating, Tubing, Sailing, Giant Swing, Zip Line, High Elements, Low Elements Course, 2 Climbing Walls, Archery, Swimming Pool, Basketball, Tennis, Crafts, Gaga Ball, Group Games…just to name a few.
+Kayaking, Crabbing, Banana Boating, Tubing, Sailing, Giant Swing, Zip Line, High Elements, Low Elements Course, 2 Climbing Walls, Archery, Archery Tag, Swimming Pool, Basketball, Tennis, Crafts, Gaga Ball, Group Games… and more!

 What types of Bible activities do campers do?